 After reading through the two manipulations, participants completed a survey including our key dependent measures, as well as additional demographic variables beyond those that we collected in the eligibility survey (e.g., years of work experience, years at current organization, and organization industry).
 Finally, participants were thanked and paid \$2.50 in exchange for their participation.

-Transparency and Openness.
-Study materials and data are available via OSF.
+Study materials and data are available via the Open Science Framework (OSF).